jetbrains-academy/refactoring-java-course/RefactoringToDesignPatterns/DesignPatternsAndTheirRelationshipsWithRefactoring/Theory/task.md

 They offer a structured approach to solving specific issues and guide developers in creating maintainable, extensible, and robust software architectures.

-Here is a list of advantages of design patterns:
+Here is a list of the benefits of design patterns:
-- **Modularity**: Design patterns promote modular and organized code structure, making it easier to maintain complex systems.
+- **Modularity**: Design patterns promote a modular and organized code structure, making it easier to maintain complex systems.
 - **Readability**: Design patterns enhance code readability by providing a consistent structure that other developers can easily understand.
 - **Code Reusability**: Patterns can be reused across different places in the codebase, saving time and effort in solving similar design challenges.